 HK: Becoming carbon neutral may seem like a huge, unreachable goal, but we were able to break it into a few smaller steps that made it easier to tackle.
 First, we focused on measuring our footprint through life cycle assessments (LCAs).
 This is hugely important, since you have to know what your current emissions are if you’re going to offset and improve them.
 If you’re part of a brand that’s interested in becoming more sustainable but don’t know where to start, investing in LCAs — or building a product carbon calculator like we did — is a great first step.
 Similarly, organizations like Climate Neutral are making it easy for companies to take action on climate by building a tool to help companies measure their footprint.

 We then source offsetting and insetting projects that we and our customers are excited about.
 Importantly, however, we won’t stop there — since we treat carbon as a line-item expense, we’re further incentivized to innovate more sustainable solutions that will continue to lower our footprint.
 In short: Our strategy is to measure, reduce and offset.

-GS: That’s an important point: Offsetting your carbon footprint is essentially levying a voluntary carbon tax on yourself, helping to finance the transition to a resilient, climate-secure world.
+SL: That’s an important point: Offsetting your carbon footprint is essentially levying a voluntary carbon tax on yourself, helping to finance the transition to a resilient, climate-secure world.
 Peter — closing words?

 PD: I mean, it’s pretty simple.
 If you’re not aware of how much carbon impact you have, measure it.
 We can help.
 Once you’re aware of that footprint, take whatever steps you can to reduce it, but know that you will not be able to reduce the majority of it.
 And the last piece of advice?
 Offset the rest.